Services Contacts Free Consultation via WhatsApp

 Processing time at the Minjust is usually 3–5 business days, but during periods of high workload it may increase to 7–10 days.
 There is no state fee for certification at the Minjust, but there may be costs for power of attorney registration and courier services.

-Certification at the MFA of Russia
+Certification at the MID of Russia

 Legalization at the UAE Embassy in Moscow